bennyscripts/phphaste/README.md

 The entirety of phphaste was built with php and using slim framework for apis and creating new hastes.

-### why?
-phphaste was created because the developer benny was scrolling through his websites and noticed a crappy haste server he put together not long ago and decided to revamp it with slim framework and then he got stuck into developing it and now he cant leave!

 ### how to install
 - Download this repository
 - Install 'composer' in your system (https://getcomposer.org/download/).